Deniz-Koseoglu/ClimMap_Toolkit/README.md

 9. `clim_btrack` calculates a record of relative change from a time series (e.g. daily/8-daily chlorophyll concentration or phytoplankton biomass) using various methods ([Behrenfeld et al., 2017](https://doi.org/10.1038/NGEO2861); [McKibben et al., 2012](https://doi.org/10.1029/2012JC008114)).
 10. `clim_bloom` detects bloom start/end dates, duration ([Hopkins et al., 2015](https://doi.org/10.1002/2014GB004919)), intensity, magnitude ([Friedland et al., 2018](https://doi.org/10.1111/geb.12717)), and relative contribution to the summed timeseries.
 Works best with daily chlorophyll concentration timeseries characterised by a pronounced spring bloom peak (e.g. in the Barents Sea and other Arctic shelf areas).
 11. `clim_melt` calculates Inner and Outer Melt Season Length (MSL) from the melt season [NOAA data](https://neptune.gsfc.nasa.gov/uploads/files/melt_update_2019.zip) as outlined by [Stroeve et al. (2014)](https://doi.org/10.1002/2013GL058951).
-12. `clim_trend` derives the slope (absolute or percentage) of a least-squares trend from timeseries data (e.g. interannual or daily Sea Ice Concentration, SIC) and calculates the significance (*p*-value) of linear regression.
+12. `clim_trend` derives the slope (absolute or percentage) of a least-squares trend from timeseries data (e.g. interannual or daily Sea Ice Concentration, SIC) and optionally calculates the significance (*p*-value) and standard error of the regression.
 13. `clim_ndate` converts dates within filenames from a yyyy-mm-dd to a yyyy-day_of_year format for compatibility with `clim_summary`.
 14. `multMerge` is a helper function that merges all .csv files from a given directory by column(s).